bishalkg/CulturePunk/README.md

 ### Livestream

+The livestream player seen here and on the home page is using AWS IVS Player.
+The channel is configured to use ultra-low latency and can be configured to save playbacks to an S3 bucket.
+It is also configured that anyone with access to the stream key can stream from their local machine.
+The streamUrl in the Player component can be replaced with any AWS IVS Player link.

 ### Gallery

 In the NFT Art Gallery users can browse through selected works sourced from the OpenSea API.
 The work can be ordered by Last Sale, Token ID, or Number of Sales.